 - 3.1.
 Payment due dates are published on the University's Key Dates webpage (normally 14 days before census date).
 These dates are proposed by Student Services, approved by the Deputy Vice-Chancellor Education (DVC-E), and published by Web Services. - 3.2.
-The following options are available for the payment of fees: - a) Student makes payment - b) Sponsor (third party) makes payment on behalf of the student

-- c) Fees are waived by the University (refer to section 3.13 below and the Student Fee Waivers and Discounts Procedure), or a - d) Combination of the above.
+The following options are available for the payment of fees: - a) Student makes payment - b) Sponsor (third party) makes payment on behalf of the student - c) Fees are paid for by the University in the form of a tuition fee scholarship (refer to section 3.13 below and the Student Tuition Fee Scholarships Procedure), or a - d) Combination of the above.

-Student makes payment:
+Student makes payment